Coal Valley, Illinois: History

 The first settlers in Coal Valley were trappers and farmers who came from Wales, England, Ireland, Germany and Sweden.
 The pioneer settlers of the community are thought to have been William and Charles Bailey who built the first house within the present village limits.
 It is also believed that they operated a small mine, which could have been the first discovery of coal in the vicinity.

 The Coal Valley Mining Company was formed in 1856.
 The men who incorporated the company were Holmes Hakes, Charles Buford, S. S. Guyer, Ben Harper and N. B. Buford.
 They gave the community its name.
 The booming years for coal mining in Coal Valley were from the 1850s to about the middle of the 1870s.
 Over the years other mining companies moved in.
 1942 saw the end of coal mining in and around the community.

 In March 1876, a vote was taken and passed to form the Village of Coal Valley.
 On April 22, 1876, the first Board of Trustees was made.
 On April 22, 1876, H. B. Sudlow was chosen president and Harvey Clark was appointed the first Constable.

 In May 1892, a petition was signed by twenty-eight citizens of Coal Valley, asking that a town hall be erected.
 The lots needed for the building site were purchased from Gustave Krapp Sr. Mr. Johnson of Orion was contracted to erect the building.
 The hall was built identically to Orion's town hall.
 Work began in September and by Thanksgiving the building was up.
 In January 1893, the hall was officially accepted.
 The total cost was under $3,000.

 In April 1900, the Village Board purchased a fire engine and hose cart for the sum of $875.
 In November 1900, the Village Board purchased the land and built a one-story fire station.

 In 1929, the construction of Highway 150 was completed through the Village, and in 1933, it was extended as far east as Orion.

 In 1939, the Coal Valley High School was built at the cost of $70,000 and that fall forty-six pupils were enrolled.
-The first members to graduate from the new Coal Valley High School were Ruth Schroeder, Evelyn Martin, Mary Kepple, Florence Robinson, Raymond Johnson, Harlan Raub, Robert Anderson, Sydney Bradford and Francis Creger.
 The Coal Valley High School was dissolved in 1952 and used as the junior high, and high school students attended the new high school in Moline.